genan2003/internship2025/GenanOmer/README.md

 ## 31 July 2025

 Today was a big day—I finally got interrupts working!
 I tested them using an LED (since I haven’t implemented UART yet), and confirmed that the LED blinks correctly when an interrupt is triggered.
 It turns out the issue was caused by the `semihosting` dependency.
 With that resolved, I’ve now started working on implementing the drivers.

+## 1 August 2025

+Today I looked at how other boards organize their `main.rs` files to better understand how I should structure my own kernel file.

+## 4 August 2025

+Today I started to write the LED and GPIO drivers in my `main.rs` file, but I encountered some problems with the lifetimes and declarations and I decide to look into them tomorrow.

+## 5 August 2025

+Today, I started by trying to solve my problems from the code, but nothing seems to work, so I will have to think of another way to declare the GPIO.

+## 6 August 2025

+Today, I come with a new idea to add all the peripherals from GPIO(PINT, INPUTMUX, GPIO and IOCON) in only one structure and use it as GPIO.
+By making this I get what I want and all my problems from the code dissapear.

+## 7 August 2025

+Today, I started by trying to upload an application to the board.
+I started by making a `Makefile` for my board in order to be able to upload the kernel with the app.
+After making this, I encounter some weird errors and I decide to look into them tomorrow.

+## 8 August 2025

+Today, I started by focusing on solving the problems with the interrupts I had yesterday and I finally was able to upload the `buttons` application and it worked very good.